ironcatan/aw-notify-chronly/README.md

 Usage: aw-notify [OPTIONS] [COMMAND]

 Commands:
-  start    Start the notification service checkin  Send a summary notification help     Print this message or the help of the given subcommand(s)
+  start            Start the notification service checkin          Send a summary notification (top-level categories) checkin-detailed Send a detailed summary with all category levels help             Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose      Verbose logging